vijayviswas/LIExplorer/README.md

 Stay up to date
 ------------
 Please keep your app up to date with the latest version of the SDK.

-To receive updates about new versions:
-* "Watch" this GitHub repository
+* "Watch" this GitHub repository to receive updates about new versions.

 Sample application.